9 Thanksgiving Etiquette Tips for Hosts, and 8 for Guests

 Hosts: Ask about dietary restrictions

 Before you plan your Thanksgiving menu, check if there are any foods your guests can’t eat so you don’t leave anyone hungry.
 That said, if you’re a guest with an allergy or other food restriction and your hosts haven’t asked, give a polite reminder, and offer to bring a shareable dish that meets your needs, says Diane Gottsman, national etiquette expert and owner of The Protocol School of Texas.
 “Even family members have to be reminded if you don’t see them often,” she says.
 “The host has to be aware, and the guest needs to make them aware, especially if it’s a life and death situation.”
-(Looking for a stress-free Thanksgiving?
-Get our FREE guide for an unforgettable Thanksgiving.
-You'll get easy recipes, kid-friendly crafts and games, inspiring traditions, and more ideas for the best holiday yet.)
+Here's what hosts should do 30 minutes before guests arrive.

 Hosts: Figure out the perfect menu

 Guests are probably expecting (and hoping for) a traditional Thanksgiving feast, so be sure to include turkey, stuffing, and pumpkin pie.
 After you choose those recipes, feel free to get creative with your other sides to give guests a surprising treat.
 Be sure to have healthy options for anyone watching their waistline.
-(Related: These are the best and worst Thanksgiving foods for your waistline.)
+This holiday, be wary of these Thanksgiving "facts" that aren't actually true.

 Hosts: Don’t serve anything too messy